Ideas on How to Handle

 Some people find it helpful to focus on their breathing when trying to manage a hallucination.
 It’s like meditation in that you concentrate on thinking about how you breathe as you’re doing it.
 You focus all your attention on your lungs and chest wall as you breathe in and hold your breath for four seconds.
 Then you concentrate on a slow controlled exhale through your lips.
 You repeat this over and over so that you focus only on breathing in and out.
 The purpose is to take your mind away from the hallucination until it’s gone.

-Your family wants to help you when you are distressed, but they don’t always know what to do.
+Your The basic unit in society traditionally consisted of two parents and their children but the family has now been expanded to include any of various social units differing from but regarded as equivalent to the traditional family.
+More wants to help you when you are distressed, but they don’t always know what to do.
 You know best what you need.
 Tell them.
 They want to understand and help.
 If they say the wrong thing now, it’s just because they don’t understand, and they’re worried.
 By telling them what you want and how you want it, you can make life better for you and them.
 Here are some examples of things you can say:

 - “Sometimes I forget what to do when I hallucinate because I’m so scared that I forget how to help myself.
 It would be helpful for you to gently remind me of the strategies I can use.”